Dear Mr. Suresh Nair, what you have given is a Job Description and not KRAs. KRAs have measurable components and these are derived from KPIs.

 Dinesh V Divekar

 KRA is not 'Key Result Area' as quoted by someone in this discussion.
 It's 'Key Responsibility Area'.
 I can show you a specimen designed for an English faculty.
-You may modify the same as per requirement of your organisation.
+You may modify the same as per the requirement of your organization.
 Here is the specimen:

 KRA (Key Responsibility Area)